MarcoBasileDev/AI-Notes/readme.md

 ### How it works

-`tests/run_tests.py` imports the agent logic from `main.py` and redirects all file output to `tests/output/`.
+`tests/run_tests.py` imports the agent logic from the `agent/` package and redirects all file output to `tests/output/`.
 It replaces the GUI with a minimal stub that prints log lines to the terminal.
 The agent worker thread runs exactly as in the real app — same system prompt, same LLM call, same queue — so what you test is the real thing.

 Each scenario is a list of steps.
 Steps are processed one at a time, in order, and the runner waits for the LLM to finish each one before sending the next.
 Agent state (current open file) is reset between scenarios.